Mixing of orthogonal and skew-orthogonal polynomials and its relation to Wilson RMT

 which is the main result for the Hermitian Wilson random matrix $D_5$.
 The indices $i$ and $j$ of the Pfaffian in the denominator take the values $(1,\ldots,k,1,\ldots,k,1,\ldots,2n_{\rm f})$.
 The functions in the entries are

-The $k$-point correlation function for an uneven number of flavours can be derived by shifting one of the variables $\lambda$ to infinity.
-Then we get in one row and one column of the numerator and the denominator of Eq.~\eref{4.1.3} the skew-orthogonal polynomial $q_{\nu+2(n+n_{\rm f}-1)}^{(-)}$ and its integral transform $\widetilde{q}_{\nu+2(n+n_{\rm f}-1)}^{(-)}$.
+The $k$-point correlation function for an odd number of flavors can be derived by shifting one of the axial masses $\lambda$ to infinity.
+Then we get the skew-orthogonal polynomial $q_{\nu+2(n+n_{\rm f}-1)}^{(-)}$ and its integral transform $\widetilde{q}_{\nu+2(n+n_{\rm f}-1)}^{(-)}$ in one row and one column of the numerator and the denominator of Eq.~\eref{4.1.3}.

-The case $k=1$ is the normalization.
+The case $k=0$ is the normalization.
 For $k=2n+\nu$ we have a compact representation of the joint probability density $p_5$ as a single Pfaffian determinant.

 The representation~(\ref{4.1.4}-\ref{4.1.6}) in terms of the Hermite polynomials $p_l^{(-)}$ and the skew-orthogonal polynomials $q_{\nu+l}^{(-)}$ can be easily interpreted.
 The $\nu$ former zero modes are broadened by a GUE of dimension $\nu$.
-The skew orthogonal polynomials can be identified with the remaining modes and describe the spectral density thereof.
+The skew-orthogonal polynomials can be identified with the remaining modes and describe the spectral density thereof.
 Both spectra, the one of the GUE and the one of the remaining modes, are coupled by the sum in Eq.~\eref{4.1.1}.
 They manifest the repulsion of the former zero modes with the remaining modes which is given by the Vandermonde determinant in the joint probability density~\eref{2.6}.